-Employee Engagement Plan
+A Guide to Developing an Employee Engagement Plan

 Outlining goals for a position gives an employee a sense of purpose.
-Tying their goals directly to the company’s goals and values is a way to effectively display the impact of their work and why they are important to the company.
+Tying their goals directly to the company’s goals and values is a way to effectively display the impact of their work and why they are essential to the company.

 Communication From Leadership

 Planning quarterly staff meetings with employees from every department and level is an excellent way to show transparency and build engagement.
 When employees see the bigger picture outside of their daily tasks, it gives them a greater sense of purpose.

 Example: You’re invited to our quarterly meeting!
 We will share an overview of our company goals and accomplishments for the past quarter as well as introduce plans for the upcoming quarter.

 Employee recognition can significantly increase employee engagement.
 From giving someone a shout-out to submitting a nomination for a company-wide meeting, it always helps to recognize hard work.
 Employees will return the favor with even more great work and motivation.